Web of Science

 Tip

 Include field tags explicitly in the search_string.
-Leave the general_field empty.
+Leave the general field empty.

-Store a Query
+Store a query

 When storing a Web of Science query: